MGYBY/BasiliskMirror/README.md

+# BasiliskMirror

-A mirror of Basilisk (for my personal use).
+A mirror of Basilisk: http://basilisk.fr/basilisk/basilisk.tar.gz  (for my personal use).

 Snapshot 2021-09-22
-# BasiliskMirror